SANBI-SA-archive/tree2neo/README.md

-# **vcf2neo**
+# **tree2neo**
-A tool to import SnpEff produced vcf files to a Neo4j Graph database.
+A tool to import Tree files produced  by FastTree to a Neo4j Graph database.

 This tool does the following:

    * Starts up a Neo4j docker container
    * Downloads the reference [database](https://zenodo.org/record/252101#.WIHfgvF95hH) in the `/data` directory of the container
-   * Gets VCF files from a provided directory
+   * Gets TREE files from a provided directory
-   * Maps and loads the VCF data in Graph database
+   * Maps and loads the TREE data in Graph database

 ## Usage